 Here’s a scan of a photocopy of Jack Kirby’s pencil art for a splash from “The Ladies Of The Gang!”
 Kirby’s finished version, inked and lettered by Mike Royer, was recently published in DC Comics’ “In The Days of the Mob” hardcover.
 (Links go to Amazon to buy - with a Kirby Museum Affiliate code, thanks!)

 Kobra pencil art by Jack Kirby. possibly part of the presentation.
 The Kirby Museum and TwoMorrows have very few photocopies or scans of Kobra pencil art, or even un-retouched ink art, so enjoy this rare image.
 Posted originally by David Lawrence to the Jack Kirby Fan Group on Facebook.
 If you know of any Kobra art by Kirby or Kirby/Berry, please contact us!

 Scan of a full-size photocopy of Jack Kirby’s pencil work for page 14 of “The Angel of Death!”, first published in Pacific Comics’ Silver Star 6, dated January 1984.

 Almost 700 hundred scans captured at the Hoboken Spring 2013 Kirby Museum ScanFest!
 Two days!
 Two Epson Expression 10000 XL scanners!
 Two scan-men!
 Many envelopes with Kirby photostats, photocopies, and whatever those fragile pink things are (see our Psycho-man post from yesterday)!

-You want a New Gods cover?
-Ok, here’s a photocopy of Jack Kirby’s pencil art for the cover to his story “Darkseid and Sons!” first published by DC Comics in New Gods 11, dated October-November 1972.
+Here’s a photocopy of Kirby’s pencil art for the cover to Silver Star 5, published by Pacific Comics in 1984.